jldowns/vatic-docker/README.md

 Dockerfile and configuration files for using VATIC in a Docker container.
 Uses the VATIC software located at https://github.com/cvondrick/vatic

 Right now everything runs in the same container.
 The parsed video frames reside on a volume on the host and therefore persist between runs.
-The direction below also explain how to dump the annotations to the volume.
+The directions below also explain how to dump the annotations to the volume.
 The only way to access the annotations outside the container is to dump them to a shared volume (like `/root/vatic/data`.)
 Emergency data retrieval procedures are outlined below.

 ## Running:
 To annotate a video you must 1) extract the video into frames, and 2) publish the task, either locally or on Amazon Turk.
 I'll go over running annotations locally.